knpuniversity/rest/knpu/put-improvements.rst

 There's nothing important in this change, but it'll make some future changes easier to understand.
-If you're using a form library or have a fancier ORM, you might be able to do something like this much easier than I am.
+If you're using a form library or have a fancier ORM, you can probably do something like this with even less code than I have.